How to write a menopause policy (with free template)

 Having a menopause at work policy is a step towards breaking that stigma and encouraging understanding and conversation.

-- Show that you’re committed to supporting all employees who experience menopause
+• Show that you’re committed to supporting all employees who experience menopause (have a look at how a sickness and absence policy can help)

-- Communicate the support you’ll provide, and explain how this will vary from person to person
+• Communicate the support you’ll provide (it might be that you have a hybrid working policy in place), and explain how this will vary from person to person

-Once you have a menopause at work policy in place, you also need to ensure you talk about it.
+Once you have a menopause at work policy template drafted and your policy in place, you also need to ensure you talk about it.
 Progressive businesses regularly talk about menopause at work and online.

 Taking part in World Menopause Awareness Day (18th October every year) is another way to raise awareness and publicly acknowledge and support your employees.
-It also gives you the opportunity to mention your menopause policy to people outside of the business and catch the attention of future candidates.
+It also allows you to mention your menopause policy to people outside of the business and catch the attention of future candidates.

 What should go in a menopause policy?